MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 ---

-If storage is not provided, you can use a default local file storage, which stores notification connections into:
+If storage isn't provided, you can use a default local file storage, which stores notification connections into:

 * `.notification.localstore.json` if running locally.
 * `${process.env.TEMP}/.notification.localstore.json`, if `process.env.RUNNING_ON_AZURE` is set to "1".